yousrajnahi/Unconstrained-optimization/README.md

 ------------------------------------------------

 The direction of search dn often given by the gradient or the Hessian matrix.
-In particular, in the field of machine learning, the need to set a learning rate (size of steps) lambda  was recognized as problematic.
+In particular, in the field of machine learning, the need to set a learning rate (size of steps) alpha  was recognized as problematic.
 Setting this too high parameter can cause the algorithm to diverge, the setting too low makes it slow to converge.